Dems, GOP make urgent final pitches as election season wraps

 Trump has long falsely claimed he lost the 2020 election only because Democrats cheated and has even begun raising the possibility of election fraud this year.
 Many Republican candidates across the country continue to adhere to his election denialism, even as federal intelligence agencies are warning of the possibility of political violence from far-right extremists.

-“There’s never been a time in my career where we’ve glorified violence based on a political preference,” the president said.

-Meanwhile, at a Sunday Trump rally in Miami, a reference to Pelosi prompted chants of “Lock her up!" — a stark reminder of the nation's deep divide.

-Trump was considering announcing his third presidential run at virtually any hour — perhaps even Monday evening — but had not made a final decision, according to people familiar with his thinking.
+None of that has deterred Trump from considering announcing a third presidential run at virtually any time — perhaps even Monday evening — but had not made a final decision, according to people familiar with his thinking.
 They spoke on condition of anonymity because they were not authorized to speak publicly by name.

 Many others noted that Trump often focuses on drawing media attention and they saw the latest tease as aimed at generating excitement for his last rally.
 Trump won Ohio by 8 points in both 2016 and 2020.